apietrelli/myVCF/docs/feature.rst

      :align: center

-- In the bottom part of the page, will be available the frequency distribution of the same variant in the major public databases
+- In the bottom part of the **variant page**, the frequency of the variant will be available the distribution of the same variant in the major public databases

 .. figure:: img/myVCF_variant_page_2.png
      :scale: 50 %